 The four-week intensive program takes a novel approach to the study of Aboriginal rights and title claims in Canada and around the world by focusing on a range of representational practices, including film, oral histories, documentaries, surveys and maps, legal discourse analysis, and more.

-“This certificate has provided me with an excellent look into the world of community development and the land claims process,” says Pearl Penner, a UFV grad who is currently working with the Seabird Island Band in the Employment and Social Development office.
+“This certificate has provided me with an excellent look into the world of community development and the land claims process,” says Pearl Penner, a UFV grad who is currently working with the Seabird Island Band as a Lands Administration Assistant.

 “As a person who grew up around First Nations culture and traditions, taking this certificate gave me an opportunity to further my knowledge and strengthen my love for such a wonderful culture,” Pearl adds.
 “And the instructors’ passion for their work truly inspired me to continue on my learning journey and strive towards a career where I can help communities fulfill their potential.”